Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 not( x < y ) ⇔ ( x >= y )
 $$

-The laws of [trichotomy](https://en.wikipedia.org/wiki/Law_of_trichotomy) have broken down, we can never unsee this
+The laws of [trichotomy](https://en.wikipedia.org/wiki/Law_of_trichotomy) have broken down, we can never unsee this!

 {{< figure
 	src="ko.jpeg"